 Here’s why you should consider picking up a maternity bra and a nursing bra during your pregnancy:

 - Increased comfort.
 Most bras designed for pregnant women don’t have an underwire.
 This is because an underwire can restrict your chest and ribs as they’re expanding.
 Instead, maternity bras feature a flexible, stretchy fabric that’s designed to accommodate a growing body.
+It is therefore advisable for pregnant women to wear wireless bras instead of underwire bras.

 - Flexibility & support.
 As your body changes, your bra needs to change with it.
 A maternity bra features wider straps, additional hooks, and soft fabric.